Tonkpils/guides/source/localizable/applications/services.md

 Injected properties are lazy loaded; meaning the service will not be instantiated until the property is explicitly called.
 Therefore you need to access services in your component using the `get` function otherwise you might get an undefined.

-Once loaded, a service will persist until the application exits.

 Below we add a remove action to the `cart-contents` component.
 Notice that below we access the `cart` service with a call to`this.get`.